QuantumXenon/origins-plus-plus/.github/ISSUE_TEMPLATE/bug-report.md

 What power is causing the problem?

 **Notes**
-Any other information that might be useful
+Include any other information that might be useful here